Xeretis/CliLib/readme.md

  - [x] Split short flags (unix flags) option
  - [x] Parameter groups with a name, a flag policy, a positional policy and a description
  - [x] Required, optional, anyof and oneof flag policy and required or optional positional policy for option groups
- - [x] Dynamic help command that uses the description and name of options and option groups (+ policies) to generate a help message
+ - [x] Dynamic help command that uses the description and name of options and option groups (+ policies) to generate a help message with custom flag
  - [x] Only C++11 required
 # TODO
  - [ ] Add option validators (Ex.: Option can only be set type or it can only be an odd number...)
  - [ ] Maybe add windows type flag support (?)
  - [ ] Maybe improve option parsing (?)
- - [ ] Custom help command
  - [ ] More informative error messages
 # Usage
 Start your main function with parsing the program arguments.
 For this use the `Parser::parse(const int& argc, char const*const* argv, bool splitFlags = false)` method.